quicwg/base-drafts/draft-ietf-quic-tls.md

 The first 4 bytes of the sampled ciphertext are the block counter.
-A ChaCha20 implementation could take a 32-bit integer in place of a byte sequence, in which case the byte sequence is interpreted as a little-endian value.
+A ChaCha20 implementation could take a 32-bit integer in place of a byte sequence, in which case, the byte sequence is interpreted as a little-endian value.

 The remaining 12 bytes are used as the nonce.
-A ChaCha20 implementation might take an array of three 32-bit integers in place of a byte sequence, in which case the nonce bytes are interpreted as a sequence of 32-bit little-endian integers.
+A ChaCha20 implementation might take an array of three 32-bit integers in place of a byte sequence, in which case, the nonce bytes are interpreted as a sequence of 32-bit little-endian integers.

 The encryption mask is produced by invoking ChaCha20 to protect 5 zero bytes.
 In